 According to Sleep Number representatives, the most common Sleep Number is somewhere in the 35-40 range.
 With 0 being the softest bed and 100 being the firmest.

-The representative said that, while your Sleep Number is really based on personal preference and what is most comfortable for each person, the 35-45 range gives great support and pressure relief for most.
+The representative said that, while the Sleep Number is really based on personal preference and what is most comfortable for each person, the 35-45 range gives great support and pressure relief for most.

 Here is an image from Sleep Number with recommendations for adjustments based on Upper and Lower back pain: